 On average, California schools have foster care student populations that make up less than 0.5%.
 In fact, 3,636 of the included 4,821 schools have no foster care students at all.
 For this reason, the variable was not included in the final calculations, but the variable is available for comparison and use within the dashboard and dataset.

-5. Student Health Index User Guide
+Student Health Index User Guide goals The of the Student Health Index Dashboard are to:

-To make the Student

-Health Index data more

-accessible, a dashboard

-was created that allows

-users to view and

-explore the data

-through a variety of

-maps and tables.
+To make the Student Health Index data more accessible, a dashboard was created that allows users to view and explore the data through a variety of maps and tables.